Technoid91/restaurant/README.md

 It introduces user the upcoming events and special offers.
 Designed as moving slides with titles and description, it also allows user to manipulate with slides by clicking on news list items on the left sidebar.
+The mobile site user can just swipe.
-The site owner can add, delete or edit slides to show, using administration panel.
-The website fetch them automatically from the cloud based data base
+The site owner can add, delete or edit slides to show.
+The website fetch them automatically from the cloud based database.

 - ### Menu